NiklasZ/BattleshipAI/README.md

 python src
 ```

-This will load the basic client without
+This will load the basic client and should look like the following:

 ## How does it work?